yochaigal/cairn/wip/2e/forest-seeds.md

 #### Hazard

 The Wood is a dangerous place, and not to be trifled with.
 The forest and its inhabitants do what they must to survive, and even sated are still preparing for their next meal.
-Even the trees, plants, and even the earth itself will leave deadly traps and dangers to root out those unworthy to pass beneath the boughs.
+The trees, the plants, and the earth itself will leave deadly traps and dangers to root out those unworthy to pass beneath the boughs.

 Roll 2d20 and combine the results.